ampproject/amphtml/validator/README.md

 * python-protobuf
 * python2.7

-In addition, install Node.js version 4.X on your system (tested with v4.4.2).
-E.g.,
-  [by downloading](https://nodejs.org/en/download/) or
-  [by using a package manager](https://nodejs.org/en/download/package-manager/) or [by using NVM](https://github.com/creationix/nvm).
+Though we've ported `index.js` (the above commands) to Node.js versions as ancient as v0.10.25, we develop the validator with a more recent version of Node.js.
+So, in addition to the above, install Node.js version 4.X on your system (tested with v4.4.2).
+E.g., [by downloading](https://nodejs.org/en/download/) or [by using a package manager](https://nodejs.org/en/download/package-manager/) or [by using NVM](https://github.com/creationix/nvm).